Darius Bell and the Glitter Pool: Synopsis

-So Darius is transformed and sees the world at a whole new perspective.
-He now knows that value is not just money.
-He decides that if Marguerite likes the Glitter Pool for its beauty, then others will too.
+Darius decides that if Marguerite likes the Glitter Pool for its beauty, then others will too.
 He decides to give the town the gift of being able to see the Glitter Pool.
-But first, he needed to fix up the Glitter Pool so that it was fit and safe for visiting.
+But first, he needs to fix up the Glitter Pool so it is safe for visiting.

-After requesting help from friends to fix up the pool and getting really excited about the revelation of the Glitter Pool, Darius discovers that the Glitter Pool can’t be used as the gift because it is on the land that is part of the Bell estate.
+After requesting help from friends to fix up the pool, Darius discovers that the Glitter Pool can’t be used as the gift because it is on the land that is part of the Bell estate.

-Darius and his family have no choice but to give a barrel of vegetables as their gift and the mayor starts mocking them, but then Hector (Darius’ father) stands up to Mayor Podcock and makes him feel like dirt.
+Darius and his family have no choice but to give a barrel of vegetables as their gift and the mayor starts mocking them, but then Hector (Darius’ father) stands up to Mayor Podcock.
 Darius then realises that an extreme gift wasn’t necessary, not even the Glitter Pool.
 He also learns that a gift is better given from free will rather than from obligation.

-Afterwards, as the Bells are driving home, they notice that heaps of people are crowded around the Glitter Pool, and Darius’ parents find out about everything that Darius has done and they are very proud of him.
-Even Cyrus, Darius’ older brother who is convinced that Darius is completely useless admits that he is not a complete waste of space.
+Afterwards, as the Bells are driving home, they notice people are crowded around the Glitter Pool, and Darius’ parents find out about everything that Darius has done and are proud of him.

-Life is back to normal for the Bell family, but now everyone has a newfound respect for Darius and they have all learned two very important lessons.